sammerw/bot_remover/README.md

 # bot_remover
-Removes unnecessary robots from visiting your website by modifying htaccess file
+Removes unnecessary robots and crawlers from visiting your website by modifying htaccess file

 The file bot_remover.txt contains the mod_rewrite rules for webserver.